 If it is not a hate crime it is a Safeguarding issue, and must be passed to the Adult Safeguarding Team.
-It us up to your service to ensure this happens, whether the report comes from the victim, the Police or social care staff.
+It is up to your service to ensure this happens, whether the report comes from the victim, the Police or social care staff.

 There are arguments about whether crimes of exploitation and abuse involving family members or care staff, etc. constitute mate crime.
-ARC has chosen to exclude these as we take the view that mate crime is an intentional relationship, and that these kinds of abuse are dealt with by other means.
-However we welcome the enhanced sentences given to the staff from Winterbourne View who were found guilty as these were treated as disability hate crimes.
+We have chosen to exclude these here, as we take the view that mate crime is an intentional relationship, and that abuse by family or staff are dealt with by other means.
+However, we welcome the enhanced sentences given to the staff who were found guilty at Winterbourne View, as these were treated as disability hate crimes.